mkishi1221/mkishi1221.github.io/_includes/cv.md

 # Here's a TL;DR on my career:

-I'm a product designer turned product manager and developer.
+I’m a product leader with a background in design and software development.
 I've led teams in the UK and Japan and worked in **customer-facing product roles**, at both early-stage startups and large enterprises.

-- **I bring hands-on experience** in product design, development, and team leadership, having guided products from early validation through to launch.
-I use fast, low-cost testing with customers to uncover user needs, evaluate technical feasibility, and keep efforts aligned with business goals.
+- **I bring hands-on experience** across design, development, and team leadership.
+I’ve launched products as a founder and led early-stage initiatives that secured six-figure pilots with enterprise customers — translating insights into revenue-generating outcomes.
-- **I thrive on shaping complex, multidisciplinary products** that require both technical depth and design sensibility.
-From machine translation to 3D visualisation, I easily shift gears and work cross-functionally to contribute across a wide range of engineering and design challenges.
+- **I thrive on shaping complex, cross-disciplinary products** that combine technical depth with design clarity.
+From AI-driven tools to 3D visualisation platforms, I adapt quickly and work across engineering, UX, and business to deliver product-market fit.
+- **I’m a versatile contributor who can fill gaps across lean teams** I can code (Python and JavaScript), review PRs on Github, design UI/UX, write content, produce video demos, and run marketing campaigns.
+I've helped teams stay unblocked and keep delivery on track.
 - **I care deeply about creating inclusive teams** where people feel safe, supported, and empowered.
-That starts with understanding how individuals work, what they need, and how to help them grow together.
+I’ve supported team growth by fostering clear communication, collaborative decision-making, and space for personal development.

-# How I contribute:
+# How I work:

-Before diving into my work history, here's a snapshot of the areas I specialise in and where I do my best work.
+Before diving into my work history, here’s what I bring to a team and where I do my best work.

-- **End-to-End Product Delivery:** I have a proven track record of leading early-stage products from idea to launch.
-I’ve taken full ownership of the product journey by turning strategy into clear plans, setting priorities, and keeping teams aligned to deliver results.
+- **End-to-End Product Delivery:** I’ve led new products from concept to launch — turning strategy into execution and driving revenue.
+I’ve helped teams land six-figure enterprise deals, launch MVPs in 24 hours, and iterate based on real customer feedback.
-- **Day-to-Day Team Execution:** I’ve owned delivery by working with working with C-level stakeholders and developers to write clear PRDs, set realistic goals, managing technical debt and guiding teams through focused, incremental work.
-I’ve helped teams ship features faster and stay aligned on priorities.
+- **Day-to-Day Team Execution:** I work with developers, designers, and executives to write PRDs, manage scope, and unblock teams.
+My focus on clear priorities and fast iteration has helped reduce time-to-market and improve delivery consistency.
-- **Customer Management:** I’ve worked closely with customers to validate needs, gather feedback, and translate insights into product improvements that drive revenue.
-I’ve led demos, managed support conversations, and built strong relationships with customers.
-- **Knowledge management:** I’ve written documentation and support content to help users get value quickly.
-I’ve maintained product knowledge across Notion and Intercom, making it easier for customers and internal teams to find answers, understand features, and stay up to date.
-- **Software Engineering & Product Delivery:** I’m a versatile contributor who can code, design UI/UX, write content, create videos and shape product messaging with equal confidence.
-I regularly review code on GitHub, write pull requests using Python and JavaScript, and troubleshoot issues on AWS.
-I’ve bridged gaps across engineering, design, and marketing to help launch products at pace.
+- **Customer Management:** I’ve run demos, led onboarding, and handled enterprise support.
+I’m often the first line of support for resolving technical issues that impact delivery or sales opportunities.
+- **Knowledge management:** I built knowledge bases that sped up onboarding, streamlined handovers, and cut support requests through clear, accessible content.

 If you'd like to learn more or discuss working together, feel free to [drop me a message](/contact){: .cv_link target="_blank" } or [reach out on LinkedIn](https://www.linkedin.com/in/mkishi/){: .cv_link target="_blank" }.
 Now, onto the details.